 Popcorn during pregnancy is safe, provided you are eating it in limited quantities.
 It is one of the few snacks that you can have during pregnancy without any worry.
 You don’t have to follow a schedule to eat popcorn.
 You can have it whenever you crave it.

-Popcorn is whole-grain.
-As you can see in the table below, it is rich in zinc, minerals, and essential vitamins that are good for pregnant women.
+Is popcorn good for pregnant women?
+Being whole-grain, popcorn is good for pregnancy.
+As you can see in the table below, Popcorn is rich in zinc, minerals, and essential vitamins that are good for pregnant women.
 So yes, you can eat popcorn during pregnancy and enjoy binge-watching.

 Nutritional Value of Popcorn